yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

   <img src= "https://user-images.githubusercontent.com/59663734/168746430-6a87a4aa-eecf-4212-97d2-851ab4423cec.png"/>
 </p>

-Notice how our Smoothing Equation is just the Exponentially Moving Average and the Forecast Eqaution is the forecast as an arbitrary ```h``` steps ahead.
+Notice how our Smoothing Equation is just the Exponentially Moving Average and the Forecast Equation is the forecast at an arbitrary ```h``` steps ahead.